France grounds Romanian plane carrying 303 Indian nationals under suspicion of human trafficking - KESQ

 Under French law, organized human trafficking is punishable with prison terms of up to 20 years and fines of up to $3.3 million (3 million euros).

-The minors on the plane have since been transferred to appropriate government agencies for care.
+The minors on the plane were transferred to appropriate government agencies for care.

+Prosecutors said on Sunday that the plane was allowed to depart while two passengers who were questioned by police “are still in custody, monitored by the Paris prosecutor’s office.”

 The-CNN-Wire